Become A Faculty VUceptor

 - Leadership.
 Even though you and your student VUceptor are a team, faculty still set the tone for what is expected, what is reasonable, and where the boundaries lie.

-With questions about becoming a faculty VUceptor, contact Associate Director Natalee Erb.
+With questions about becoming a faculty VUceptor, contact Director of Residential Colleges Natalee Erb.